SAP-archive/teched2021-DEV162/exercises/ex1/README.md

 ### Exercise 1.1 - Create the MDKApp project from a template

-1. Create the starting MDK application for this session the following link:
+1. Create the starting MDK application for this session using the following link:

     https://developers.sap.com/tutorials/cp-mobile-dev-kit-quick-start.html